 #81 Do Some Nail Art

-I thought while my husband was deployed, it would be a good time to do some girly things.
+I thought while my husband was deployed would be a good time to do some girly things.
 My Pinterest feed is always full of cute nail art and I thought I would try my hand at some.
-However, I never got around to finding a tutorial or buying the supplies.
+However, I never got around to finding the right tutorial or buying the supplies.
 So, when the girls got press-on mermaid nails in their stockings at Christmas, I figured it would be a good subsitution.
-They lasted less than 15 minutes, but the girls thought they were so fancy for those few minutes!
+They lasted less than 15 minutes, but the girls thought they were so fancy!

 #82 Throw a Welcome Home Party

 One of my favorite items on this whole list, was to throw my husband a welcome home party!
 It was so fun to have our friends and family over to celebrate his long-awaited homecoming!

 #83 Take the Girls Picture in my Wedding Dress

 This was another one of the things that I never took the time to do, but I desperately wish that I had.